Podcast: Download

 (Without Supplements)

-Although there may be a time and place for supplementation, uprooting food in their place is a poor strategy.
+Although there may be a time and place for supplementation, uprooting memory supporting foods you can tolerate from their place in your diet is a poor strategy.

 In any case, the variety and availability of these delicious foods leaves no reason not to incorporate them into your diet.
 Memory-boosting foods and diets are surprisingly commonplace.